- And More Honest & Ethical In Their Work?

 In the light of the many complaints by ordinary people about the rudeness and callousness shown by some Ghanaian health professionals, to ordinary people accessing our nation's healthcare facilities, it is hard not to be struck by the contrast in behaviour shown by many of the foreign healthcare professionals who work in hospitals and clinics across Ghana.

-A case in point, with which I am personally familiar: Now a grass widower, I recall the many reports of the respectful attitude - reaching me through some of those she worked with - that my wife, who is a medical doctor, and German, is said to have always shown the many poor rural people she had to attend to, in the past.
+A case in point, with which I am personally familiar: Now a grass widower, I recall the many reports of the respectful attitude - reaching me through some of those she worked with - that she is said to have always shown the many poor rural people she had to attend to, in the past, by my wife who is a medical doctor and German.

 That she empathised with all her patients was not in doubt at all, to any independent observer who saw her at work, I was informed.
 Of course there are still many Ghanaian medical doctors like her, I am sure.